 Albany is a larger medium-sized city located in the state of New York.
-With a population of 98,469 people and 35 constituent neighborhoods, Albany is the tenth largest community in New York.
-Albany has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 98,111 people and 35 constituent neighborhoods, Albany is the tenth largest community in New York.
+Albany has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Albany is a decidedly white-collar city, with fully 89.31% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Albany is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Albany who work in office and administrative support (16.03%), sales jobs (9.90%), and food service (8.38%).